dattran2k/AndroidSwipeBackLayout/README.md

 If you have any feedback, please reach out to me at trandat728@gmail.com, telegram : @Dat2030

 Or my [**Facebook**](https://www.facebook.com/dat.20.30/)

+I'm just small developer, you can contact me any time if you wanna help or have new idea for this lib

 ## Authors 👷